 When a negotiated sale is deemed in the best interest of the City, underwriters shall be selected from a procurement process designed to yield the most qualified and experienced firms for the transaction, performed in line with the City's administrative regulations (procurement of goods and services).
+The City may also utilize another municipality's procurement process when deemed necessary.
 City staff will recommend the structure of underwriting syndicates, which will be effective for the type and amount of debt being issued.
 The City will consider its M/WBE goals in structuring syndicates.

-I. Rating Agencies Presentations
+H.I.
+Rating Agencies Presentations

 Full disclosure of operations and open lines of communication shall be made to the rating agencies.
 City staff shall prepare the necessary materials and presentation to the rating agencies.
-Credit ratings will be sought from one or more of the nationally recognized municipal bond rating agencies, currently Moody's Investors Service, S&P Global Ratings, Fitch Ratings, and Kroll Bond Rating Agency.
+Credit ratings will be sought from one or more of the nationally recognized municipal bond rating agencies, currently Moody's Investors Service, Standard & Poor'sS&P Global Ratings, Fitch Ratings, and Kroll Bond Rating Agency.

-J. Continuing Disclosure
+LJ.
+Continuing Disclosure